 Idea #5 – Refuse to “Sell” Someone

 Maybe it’s not the “right” way to approach sales, but I simply will not go over the top to convince someone to work with me.
 I will certainly address a few objections a person might have with honesty and openness, but that is where I stop.
 In my experience, when I had to work extremely hard to close a person, that relationship rarely worked out.
 Maybe we weren’t a good fit, or possibly the person just wasn’t ready.
 But I believe that when the buyer is ready and the service fits their needs, it’s a natural sale.

 I am no sales expert, by any stretch of the imagination.
 And when a client asks me if I will handle sales for their business, I almost scream “NO!”
 Because I don’t like sales and I want to stick with what I enjoy.
 At the same time, every business requires sales.
 So until I get big enough to hire “salespeople,” this is the way I embrace sales.
 With authenticity, confidence, passionate marketing (which I love), open conversations, and providing amazing service.

 Do you struggle with “sales?”
 Or are you a natural salesperson?
 I’d love to hear your ideas about how to approach sales with authenticity.

 Lori Young is the founder and chief OBM at Amazing OBM.
-We help heart-centered entrepreneurs grow their businesses by managing their day-to-day operations and digital marketing efforts.
+We help heart-centered coaches grow their businesses by managing their day-to-day digital marketing efforts.
 To have a conversation about how we can support you, schedule a 30-minute free consultation.

 5 Authentic Ways to “Sell,” When Selling Doesn’t Feel “Natural”